Regatta Stream Stories - Safety Information

 4. Access and transport

-In the event of any accident or emergency beyond that detailed in the safety plan and outside the capabilities of the regatta first aid and safety facilities, the emergency services will be called using 999 by mobile phone, or if necessary from fixed lines available at Reading Rowing Club, the Crown Plaza Hotel or the Rivermead Leisure Centre.
+In the event of any accident or emergency beyond that detailed in the safety plan and outside the capabilities of the regatta first aid and safety facilities, the emergency services will be called using 999 by mobile phone, or if necessary from fixed lines available at Reading Rowing Club or the Rivermead Leisure Centre.

 5. Accident and Emergency Action Plan